 Understanding When It's Time to Say Goodbye

-In-Office Pet Euthanasia
+Compassionate Pet Euthanasia

-Once you arrive in our office, you will have the option of choosing how involved you wish to be in your pet's final moments.
-If you wish to stay with your beloved dog or cat throughout their final moments, our team will escort you to a private room where you can say your goodbyes and hold your pet while he or she passes.
+During your visit, our veterinarian will examine your pet's health, help you determine if euthanasia is appropriate or not, and go over the process.
+During the process, you and your family can choose how involved you wish to be in your pet's final moments.
+If you'd like to stay with your beloved dog or cat throughout their last moments, our staff will escort you to a private room where you can take some time to say your goodbyes or hold your pet while he or she passes.

 At our facility, we also offer private cremation and paw prints if you would like to commemorate your beloved pet and the endless memories that have been made.

 Bixby Animal Clinic's main goal is to make this difficult process easier for you, your family, and your pet.
 For questions about our pet euthanasia services or to schedule an appointment with Bixby Animal Clinic, call us at (562) 426-4066.